Frequently Asked Questions About FACHEX

 Can you advise me on which school my child should attend, or what academic program they should study?

-No. Boston College does not provide admission counseling nor maintain program information about any of the participating schools.
+No. Boston College does not provide generalized admission counseling, nor maintain academic program information about any of the participating schools.
 We suggest, instead, that you either contact the schools directly, or view their websites online.
-There are also college profiles and major selection information available though outside companies such as the College Board and Princeton Review, or you can consult the guidance counselor at your child’s school.
+There are also college profiles and major selection information available though outside companies such as the College Board or you can consult the guidance counselor at your child’s school.

 FAQ’s for Employees of Other Jesuit Universities (Incoming Students)